University of Mary Hardin–Baylor: Athletics

 The UMHB Crusaders, or "The Cru", compete in Division III (NCAA) as a member of the American Southwest Conference (ASC).
 UMHB was formerly a member of the NAIA before becoming a full member of the NCAA Division III following the 1999–2000 school year.
 UMHB held dual membership in the NAIA and NCAA during a provisional period, as UMHB was transitioning to the NCAA.

-UMHB sponsors 15 varsity athletic programs, seven men's and eight women's:
+UMHB sponsors 16 varsity athletic programs, seven men's and nine women's: